rethinkdb/horizon-docs/cli.md

 Note that the certificate created by `create-cert` uses no local identity information; the data is completely random.
 If you need to use an existing certificate or credentials, you'll have to create the certificate on your own using `openssl` or a similar tool.

-# get-schema
+# schema save

-Extract the currently defined Horizon schema, including validation rules, collection and index specifications, as a TOML file.
+Save the currently defined Horizon schema, including validation rules, collection and index specifications, as a TOML file.
 For an example of this command in practice, read the section on "Configuring rules" in [Permissions and schema enforcement][perm].

 [perm]: /docs/permissions/#configuring

-Run `hz get-schema -h` for details on options.
+Run `hz schema save -h` for details on options.

-# set-schema
+# schema apply

 Load a previously-extracted schema into a Horizon cluster.
-Run `hz set-schema -h` for details on options.
+Run `hz schema apply -h` for details on options.

 # make-token